Call Today for a Free Consultation

 Depending on the relational and familial situation, a judge may decide to give one parent sole physical custody of a child/children.
 In California, most courts aim to give joint custody whenever possible, including joint physical custody.
 This is done in the best interests of the child, so if both parents are suitable guardians, they will likely receive equal physical custody.

 Want to learn more about custody options and how to protect your rights to custody of your child in a divorce?
-Contact the Tate Law Group, APC today to discuss your case.
+Contact Attorney Sharon Tate, a Partner at The Grey Legal Group, APC, today to discuss your case.